-Participants asked to stop any harassing behaviour will be expected to comply immediately.
+Anyone asked to stop any behaviour deemed harassing or inappropriate will be expected to comply immediately.
 NetThing participants who break these rules may be sanctioned or expelled from NetThing at the discretion of the organisers.

 If a participant engages in harassing behaviour, NetThing organisers may take any action they deem appropriate, including warning the offender or asking the offender to leave the event.

-If you experience or witness any form of harassment or behaviour you think is inappropriate you can report this to someone on the NetThing Volunteer and Safety Team.
-All volunteer team members will be identifiable by their pink fancy accessories which will be pointed out at the start of the day.
-In addition, Craig Ng and Lynne Spender are your safety guardians for the day.
+If you experience or witness any form of harassment or behaviour you think is inappropriate you can report this to a Member of our Safety Team or a NetThing Team Member.
+Safety officers will be identified at the beginning of each online and in-person session.